 Human-induced habitat fragmentation increases the number of wildlife crossings or "choke points" in a landscape.
 For example, grasslands north of Highway 101 in the project area are extensive and relatively homogeneous and may link oak woodland or scrub habitats for certain species.
 Ridgelines and minor drainages through these areas may provide travel routes that allow access to other habitats.
 However, Highway 101 and the UPRR tracks cut across broad swaths of grassland, oak woodland, and coastal scrub habitats.
 These transportation features are probably an impermeable barrier between the coastal plain and foothill/montane habitats to the north for most ground-dwelling species, favoring east-west wildlife movements along the coastal plain over north-south movements.
 Individuals attempting to cross Highway 101 are at high risk of being killed.
-The riparian corridors associated with Dos Pueblos Creek, its eastern unnamed tributary and, to a much lesser extent, Tomate Canada Creek, may provide wildlife crossings through the Highway 101 barrier, but these features are "choke points" for wildlife movements because they are so narrow as they pass beneath Highway 101.
-These crossings are tenuous at best and may be permeable, semi-permeable, or impermeable movement corridors for grounddwelling vertebrates, depending on the species involved, its body size, home range size, dispersal ability, and tolerance for habitat disturbance.
+The riparian corridors associated with Dos Pueblos Creek, its eastern unnamed tributary and, to a much lesser extent, Tomate Canada Creek, may provide wildlife movements because they are so narrow as they pass beneath Highway 101.
+These crossings are tenuous at best and may be permeable, semi-permeable, or impermeable movement corridors for grounddwelling vertebrates, depending on the species involved, its body size, home range size, dispersal Section 9.4 ability, and tolerance for habitat disturbance.